noir-lang/noir/yellow-paper/docs/calls/public-private-messaging.md

 To elaborate, a public function may not have read access to encrypted private state in the Note Hash Tree, but it can write to it.
 You could create a note in the public domain, compute its note hash which gets passed to the inputs of the public VM which adds the hash to the note hash tree.
 The user who wants to redeem the note can add the note preimage to their PXE and then redeem/nullify the note in the private domain at a later time.

 In the picture below, it is worth noting that all data reads performed by private functions are historical in nature, and that private functions are not capable of modifying public storage.
-Conversely, public functions have the capacity to manipulate private storage (e.g., inserting new commitments, potentially as part of transferring funds from the public domain to the private domain).
+Conversely, public functions have the capacity to manipulate private storage (e.g., inserting new note hashes, potentially as part of transferring funds from the public domain to the private domain).

 ![Public - Private Messaging](./images/calls/pub_pvt_messaging.png)